nader93k/lifted-domain-repair/README.md

-# Lifted-White Plan Domain Repair
+# PDDL Domain Repair with Lifted Test Plans

 This repository implements the **Lifted White Plan Domain Repair framework**, providing tools to repair planning domains using lifted and partial grounding techniques.
 It supports multiple search algorithms, heuristic relaxations, structured logging, and batch execution of repair experiments.